No products in the cart.

 You may be a casual user of any carrier connected mobile device – that’s one which uses a SIM card.
-But then you likely have not noticed that some devices or networks are labelled as GMS, and some as CDMA.
+But then you likely have not noticed that some devices or networks are labelled as GSM, and some as CDMA.
 Here’s everything that you need to know about GSM vs CDMA!

 Interestingly enough, GSM devices are programmed to use their own network, while CDMA phones use another system entirely.
 You must therefore make a choice on which side of the fence you want to live, even if only temporarily.